These are in no particular order, but I do have a soft spot for Latchi.

 After dinner, drinks can be found at the very sexy Verano Lounge, technically the bar of the Sunrise Pearl Hotel.
 Under a tented roof, you sit outside sipping Mojitos listening to the Euro-mood music that usually me makes giggle.
 In this setting though, it hits the right chord and forces you to get into holiday mood.

-I love the Paphos public beach in the late afternoon.
+I love the Paphos Beach in the late afternoon.
 Don’t expect glitz and glamour.
 Usually the sand is dirty with seaweed and the lounge chairs are strewn willy-nilly from the descent of the masses in the morning.
 I have never had to pay in the afternoon, since the beach chair boys are already long gone.
 Hunt the tiny crabs that are clinging to the rock surrounding the beach has become an Olympic sport for us here.
 Then I sit here soaking up the last rays of sun while my frappé high comes down and is replaced by the need for Ouzo.

-The Almyra Hotel is hands down the best in Paphos.
-It has the same management as the Anassa so it’s not a surprise that its standards are high.
+The Almyra Hotel is hands down the best in Paphos hotel.
+It has the same management as the Anassa, so it’s not a surprise that its standards are high.
 It is a bit more modern and sparse than the Anassa but equally as chic.
 The sea-view rooms are the way to go.
 (One caveat – beware the back rooms as there is a great disco next door but one that shuts at 3:00am on Saturday night.)
 Spend the day not moving from here…unless you want a little more intimacy at the adult-only pool.

-My favorite restaurant in Paphos is the Almyra’s Ouzeri placed right at the edge of the water.
+My favorite Paphos restaurant is the Almyra’s Ouzeri placed right at the edge of the water.
 The sound of waves lapping against the rocks combined with the live music and strong liquoricy ouzo puts you in the mood for the other activities you like to do while you’re away. (nudge nudge)

 If you’re so over water lapping at your feet and sunsets and great beach front views, go grab yourself a kebab at the one and only Vassano Taverna.
 It’s definitely worth seeking it out as are not all the same.
 Don’t give me chat about how you already had one in Nicosia.
 The beauty of the Cypriot souvlaki is that is different in every town.
 The Paphos kebab has the same insides but it’s what’s on the outside that matters too.
 The bread holding the whole thing together is totally different, duh!
 This was all made clear to me by my Cypriot who would eat one every night if he could.

-The other beach we tried in Paphos is Coral Bay.
+The other beach we tried in Paphos is Coral Bay Beach.
 It’s crowded and the water is a bit more chilly, but if you go all the way down to the end away from the hotels, you can enjoy a bit of privacy and feel like you are on your own.

-We spent our last afternoon of beachy fun hanging out at Plussea – a cocktail bar/beach club – in Limassol.
+We spent our last afternoon of beachy fun hanging out at Plussea – a cocktail bar/beach club – on Limassol Beach.
 We joined a young, hip, trendy crowd that was managing to get all sandy and look cool simultaneously.
 It was not as easy for me to catch on to this right away but after a few rum & cokes, you get it pretty quickly – at least the hanging out bit.
 Aphrodite’s birth place may be a few miles away at Petra tou Romiou but she and Adonis definitely partied here.
 We were super lucky to get one of the last beds, so come early and plunk yourself down for the day!

 If you want more time in Limissol, there is a lovely hotel called Londa where the Cypriot and I parked ourselves for a day last year on another familial visit.
 Their beach club is great and on par with the Anassa and Alymra.